Thrakbad/Thrakbad.github.io/README.md

   * for `ÀUDIO` and  `PICTURE` entries, only the first line of the content is used.
 It contains the file name of an audio or picture file also present in the `journal` folder.
 * Once your files are set up, start the launcher and go to the screen showing your journal entries, where your imported entries show up.

 *Note: for performance reasons, the entries are stored in a Database.
-So the `.txt` files you created are deleted after the import to prevent them from bein imported again.
-I recommend saving the files in a folder on your computer, so you can just copy them to the device again if something goes wrong.*
+So the `.txt` files you created are deleted after the import to prevent them from being imported again.
+I recommend saving the files in a folder on your computer, so you can just copy them to the device again if something goes wrong.
+The picture and audio files will and should remain however, they are being used directly when showing the respective log entry.*

 **Examples for files**